 It’s true that the American Heart Association recommends that we plan at least 150 minutes a week of moderate exercise, which is 2.5 hours of a heart-pumping activity.
 But if you can’t always meet this goal, should you do none at all?
 No. Less activity than the AHA guideline is still beneficial.
 Even a 15-minute walk will bring you some health benefits.
 What’s most important is this: get started.
 Here are 15 self-motivational quotes to help you achieve your goals.

 Try not to fast-forward through commercials

 If you watch traditional television, it can be tempting to fast-forward through commercials.
 Think about it: One hour of television can include roughly 22 minutes of commercials.
 This means that if you’re watching three hours during prime-time TV, you can squeeze in a 45-minute workout.
 Alternate each commercial break with jumping jacks, push-ups, crunches, dumbbell overhead raises, triceps dips, lunges, squats, and repeat, for a full-body interval workout.
-Stumped for ideas?
-Try these heart-pumping 60-second workouts.
+Get more out of your commercial breaks with the best products for indoor workouts.

 Stop thinking of yourself